David-headshot

 Distinguished Scientist

-Dr. David L. McCollum is a Distinguished R&D Staff in the Mobility and Energy Transitions Analysis (META) Group at Oak Ridge National Laboratory, and holds a Joint Faculty Appointment at the University of Tennessee's Baker School of Public Policy.
-David's expertise spans economics, engineering, policy analysis, and corporate advisory services, and his research attempts to inform state, national (developed and developing) and global energy and environmental issues on matters related to, among others, deep decarbonization, net-zero emissions pathways, energy-transport-climate policies, electric sector planning, end-use sector electrification (transport, buildings, industry), Sustainable Development Goals (including inter-dependencies), financing needs for the energy system transformation, and human dimensions of climate change.
+Dr. David L. McCollum is a Distinguished R&D Staff in the Transportation Analytics and Decision Sciences (TADS) Group at Oak Ridge National Laboratory, where he is Director of DecisionScience@ORNL and the ARMADA Research Program.
+He also holds a Joint Faculty Appointment at the University of Tennessee's Baker School of Public Policy.
+David's expertise spans economics, engineering, policy analysis, and corporate advisory services, and his research attempts to inform state, national (developed and developing) and global energy and environmental issues on matters related to, among others, resilient future pathways, energy-transport-climate policies, electric sector planning, end-use sector electrification (transport, buildings, industry), AI data centers and quantum computing, Sustainable Development Goals (including inter-dependencies), financing needs for the energy system, and human dimensions of global change.
 He employs energy-economic systems and integrated assessment models in support of this work (e.g., MESSAGEix-GLOBIOM, TIMES-MARKAL, REGEN, GCAM).

 David received a PhD and MS in Transportation Technology & Policy from the University of California, Davis (USA), Institute of Transportation Studies; an MS in Agricultural & Resource Economics from the same institution; and a BS in Chemical Engineering from the University of Tennessee (USA).